OctavianGheorghiu/Media-Production-Scheduler/README.md

 # Media-Production-Scheduler

-This application is a REST API built using the Spring-Boot framework, handleing HTTP requests and responses.
+This application is a REST API built using the Spring-Boot framework, handling HTTP requests and responses.

 ## Usage